littlebitselectronics/web-api-docs/source/includes/_intro.md

 	* `params` - Array of Objects, An array of key-value objects that represent what the values for your params were, including optional ones you might not have specified.
 * `success` - Boolean, if the request was successfully processed.
 * `errors` - String, the error message associated with a false success value.

+### Documentation Format

+For the sample json responses, we will be providing the value of `results`.
+The actual calls will include both meta and result but the meta format is standard across all endpoints.